icynetx/RconKIT/README.md

 | Template checks | `nuclei` |
 | Reporting helper | `jq` |

-Missing optional tools are shown clearly and skipped cleanly.
+Optional tools are useful, but not mandatory.
+If one is missing, ReconKit reports it and continues instead of breaking your scan.

 ---